powa-team/powa/docs/remote_setup.rst

 ============

 Before **version 4**, all the performance data collected were stored locally.

+Here's a schema of how architecture looks like with the local mode:

+.. thumbnail:: /images/powa_4_local.svg

 This had two majors drawbacks:

   - it adds a non negligeable performance cost, both when collecting data and